gsantostasi/AlphaHubTrader/README.md

 __Setting up a Server to Run the Trader app:__

 You don't need a server to run the app, you can do this on your computer.
-But renting a free server with a window OS is ideal because you don't have to worry for power outage and other problems with yur computer.
+But renting a free server with a Windows OS is ideal because you don't have to worry for power outage and other problems with your computer.
 You can download the app on the server and use a remote desktop application to check once in a while on the Trader.

 1) Read the detailed document How to set up a free AWS server to run the Trader (Optional).pdf in the main download page.